‘ARC OF INFINITY’

 Omega has a servant working for him called the Ergon.
 I’m afraid the Ergon is pretty disappointing in terms of costume and design.
 It looks absurd.
 I found myself laughing at the Ergon for the wrong reasons.
 The Ergon looks like a big bird, played by a man in a costume and the head looks ridiculous.

 I love Sarah Sutton as Nyssa in this story.
 Sarah enjoyed this story, since it develops Nyssa’s character and she gets to spend more time with Peter’s Doctor.
-Nyssa gets to show her caring compassionate nature in this and I really liked it when she tries to save the Doctor from termination.
+Nyssa gets to show her caring compassionate nature in this and I really liked it when she tried to save the Doctor from termination.

 I like how the Big Finish audios of ‘Doctor Who’ have developed Nyssa and done wonders for her character.
 I’ve written my own series of fan-fiction stories called ‘The Fifth Doctor by Tim Bradley’ series and they feature Nyssa in them.
 I’ve also enjoyed seeing Sarah at ‘Doctor Who’ conventions.